Quick Examples

 4. Select Rows Based on Multiple Conditions

 Let’s see how to select rows based on multiple conditions in R. In the below example I am selecting rows when gender is equal to M and id is greater than 15.
-Here I am using & (AND) logical operator, It returns true when both conditions are true.
+Here I am using & (AND) logical operator.
+It returns true when both conditions are true.

-Similarly, you can also use | (or), and ! (not) conditions.
-You can also use && and || operators.
+Similarly, you can also use | (or), ! (not), &&, and || operators.

 # Select Rows by Multiple Conditions